Skip to main content

 Setting Up a GA4 Property

-You can either upgrade your current UA property (and define if they both collect the same events or not) or set up a completely new one.
-If you ask me, right now the best course of action would be to set up a new GA4 property with all the default events, run it in parallel with UA (managed with Google Tag Manager) and gradually improve tracking and events valuable to your business as the data pours in.
+I still believe that the best course would be to set up a new GA4 property with all the default events and custom ones, run it in parallel with UA (managed with Google Tag Manager), and gradually improve data with events valuable to your business as the data pours in.

-On the other hand, I understand that for some businesses (especially eCommerce) breaking the habit is hard so porting UA events and goals is important.
-If that’s the case the biggest hurdle is documenting the UA events you want to keep and deciding on what the corresponding GA4 events will be.
-And recreating goals.
+On the other hand, I understand that for some businesses (especially eCommerce) breaking the habit is hard, so porting UA events and goals is important.
+If that’s the case, the biggest hurdle is documenting the UA events you want to keep and deciding on the corresponding GA4 events.
+And recreating goals OFC.

 Then head over to this YouTube list explaining the ins and outs of GA4 and, why not, learn how to set up GA4 with GTM in this Udemy course.